National Day of Eritrea

 Firstly with the withdrawal of the Ethiopian army, Eritrea achieved de facto independence on May 24th, 1991.
 This day is celebrated as the National Day of Eritrea.
 Negotiations between Eritrea and Ethiopia continued for two years after the end of the war.
 In 1993, a referendum was held in Eritrea, in which 99.8% of the population voted in favor of independence.
 Finally Eritrea declared its formal independence on the 24th May 1993, and was recognized as a sovereign state by the international community.

-See also National Day of Ukraine
+See also National Day of Central African Republic

 Likewise see the National Day of Equatorial Guinea as well as the National Day of United States and the National Day of Ethiopia.